emarref/EmarrefResqueBundle/README.md

 # EmarrefResqueBundle

 Adds resque capabilities to a Symfony application using [nrk/predis](https://github.com/nrk/predis) and [mjphaynes/php-resque](https://github.com/mjphaynes/php-resque).
+No requirement to build and install a native extension for PHP.

 ## Installation